You are here

 “The number of old flats in Singapore is increasing and the government spending on HIP programme is expected to be increased.
 The group is expecting to gain more business opportunities from this programme due to its track record,” it added.

 The company has also been awarded a floating solar installation project worth S$11.3 million by Sunseap Leasing, the success of which is expected to open up similar opportunities in Singapore as well as around the region.
-Meanwhile, ISOTeam’s remove and replace (R&R) segment has seen improvement having won “a few sizeable projects” worth an aggregate S$9.8 million recently, the company said.
+Meanwhile, ISOTeam’s repairs and redecoration (R&R) segment has seen improvement having won “a few sizeable projects” worth an aggregate S$9.8 million recently, the company said.

 Anthony Koh, ISOTeam executive director and CEO, said that efforts to adapt the company’s strategy in response to changes in the operating landscape “has paid off”, as seen by stronger contributions across all segments compared with the previous quarter.

 “We have also made progress on the cost front, having previously articulated our desire to increase efficiency and lower costs by consolidating our various operational and administrative functions under one roof at our current office premises.
 The expected cost savings are now beginning to materialise gradually,” Mr Koh said.